oist/Usiigaci/README.md

 	2. run the plugin, you can find one target cells on the first slice with magic wand tool and click ok, based on overlapping, the plugin will find the target ROIs in the rest of the slices and add them into ROI manager.
 	3. in ROI manager, you can edit each ROI and click "Measure" to output measured results for further analysis.

-3. A python tracking software is developed using the [trackpy](hhttps://soft-matter.github.io/trackpy/v0.3.2/) developed by Dr. Andrei Rares.
+3. A python tracking software is developed using the [trackpy](hhttps://soft-matter.github.io/trackpy/v0.3.2/) by Dr. Andrei Rares.
 	1. The segmented masks from Mask R-CNN are loaded and tracked using trackpy.
 	2. The tracking results that are suboptimal from segmentation error were repaired.
 	3. A GUI is used to allow user to double check the results and deleted bad results.